ground-creative/easy-mcp-github-tools-python/README.md

 This is a set of tools for github to be used with easy mcp server.<br>
 https://github.com/ground-creative/easy-mcp-python

-## Capabilities

-- Fetch commit history from a GitHub repository.
-- Fetch details for multiple files from a GitHub repository.
-- Fetch detailed information for a specific commit from a GitHub repository.

 ## Authentication

 This application uses GitHub oAuth service to authenticate the user.